5 Easy Steps to Downsizing for a Move to Mexico

-You could throw all caution to the wind and get rid of everything, thinking that you’ll simply buy what you need when you get down here.
+You could get rid of everything, thinking that you’ll simply buy what you need when you get down here.
 But think carefully before you make any final decisions.
 Not all the creature comforts that are important to you now may be readily available for replacement in your new country.
 Where you retire to, the size of the community you’re moving to and your budget will dictate what you have access to as well as the quality and cost of those items.

 The first phase of downsizing takes place in your head.
 Your mindset needs to be “in the zone”.
 You need to actually be mentally ready to go forward with what can potentially be an enormous task ahead.
 A good plan of action is to start at least a year ahead of your retirement date.
 This will give you enough time to declutter, sell, giveaway and decide to whom the family heirlooms are going without the added pressure of a short deadline.

 Step 1 – Take a look at the big picture.
 Look around your home and identify those pieces of furniture that you could do without or that someone else could use.
-Do you really need two sets of couches and love seats, when you rarely get visitors any more?
+Do you really need two sets of living room furniture, when you rarely get visitors any more?
 Or how about that second (or third) bedroom?
-A young person starting out would really appreciate receiving the bed that very likely is still covered in plastic.
+A young person starting out would really appreciate receiving that newish bed.

 FREE WAYS to Advertise your Items for Sale or Giveaway: